AakashKumar8/FLASHCARDGENERATOR1/README.md

 ## Summary Document
 [Click Here]() to see my summary document.

+## Demo about the pages:
+.
+Home Page

 ## Deployment

 [Click Here](https://flashcardgenerater.netlify.app/) to see my flashcard generator website.